Systematics of neutron emission: Theoretical background

 The low-lying proton eigenstates in continuum have very small decay widths and therefore are long living due to the large Coulomb potential.
-In this case the equivalent expression of the particle decay width can be expressed by using the continuity equation as follows \cite{Del10} \bea \Gamma_{lj}=\hbar v \frac{s_{lj}}{\Omega_j}\vert N_{lj}\vert^2~, \eea where $l,j$ denotes the angular momentum and total spin of the emitted particle, $s_{lj}$ the spectroscopic factor, $\Omega_j=j+\oh$ the level occupancy and $v=\sqrt{2Q/\mu}$ the particle velocity with the reduced mass $\mu$.
-For superfluid nuclei the spectroscopic factor is given by the probability of the particle component in the quasiparticle state at the Fermi level $s_{lj}=u^2_{lj}\approx$ 0.5.
-The quantity $N_{lj}$ is called scattering amplitude and it is given by the ratio \bea N_{lj}=\frac{f_{lj}(R)}{G_l(\chi,\rho)/\rho}~, \eea between the internal wave function normalized to unity inside nucleus and external outgoing wave, given by the irregular Coulomb wave, depending upon the Coulomb-Sommerfeld parameter $\chi=2Ze^2/(\hbar v)$, where Z is the daughter charge, and nuclear reduced radius $\rho=\kappa R$ defined in terms of the linear momentum $\kappa=\mu v/\hbar$.
-Let us mention that the above ratio obviously does not depend upon the radius $R$, because both internal and external functions satify the same Schr\"odinger equation.
+In this case the equivalent expression of the particle decay width of the process can be expressed by using the continuity equation as follows \cite{Del10} \bea \Gamma=\hbar v \frac{s_{lj}}{\Omega_j}\vert N_{lj}\vert^2~, \eea where $l,j$ denotes the angular momentum and total spin of the emitted particle, $s_{lj}$ the spectroscopic factor, $\Omega_j=j+\oh$ the level occupancy and $v=\sqrt{2Q/\mu}$ the particle velocity with the reduced mass $\mu=mm_D/m_P$, written in terms of the particle, daughter and parent masses.
+For superfluid nuclei the spectroscopic factor within the Bardeen-Cooper-Schieffer (BCS) approximation is given by the probability of the particle component in the quasiparticle state at the Fermi level, where the single particle energy lies close to the Lagrange multiplier $\epsilon_{lj}\approx\lambda$, thus giving $s_{lj}=u^2_{lj}=\oh[1+(\epsilon_{lj}-\lambda)/E_{{lj}}]\approx$ 0.5.
+The quantity $N_{lj}$ is called scattering amplitude and it is given by the ratio \bea N_{lj}=\frac{f_{lj}(R)}{H^{(+)}_l(\chi,\rho)/\rho}~, \eea between the internal wave function normalized to unity inside nucleus $f_{lj}(R)$ and external outgoing wave, given by the Coulomb-Hankel spherical wave $H^{(+)}_l(\chi,\rho)/\rho$, depending upon the Coulomb-Sommerfeld parameter $\chi=2Ze^2/(\hbar v)$.
+Here, Z is the daughter charge, and nuclear reduced radius $\rho=\kappa R$ defined in terms of the linear momentum $\kappa=\mu v/\hbar$.
+Let us mention that the above ratio obviously does not depend upon the radius $R$ in the region where the nuclear interaction vanishes, because both internal and external functions satify the same Schr\"odinger equation.
+Let us mention that the same result is obtained within the real scattering approach \cite{Lan58}.

 At the same time, some low-lying neutron resonant states have relative large centrifugal barriers and therefore are also relative long living.
-Therefore the decay width can be expressed by (\ref{Gamma}), but the external outgoing wave for chargeless particles with $\chi=0$ is given by the spherical Neumann function $G_l(0,\rho)/\rho\equiv y_l(\rho)$ and describes the neutron motion at large distances, where the nuclear interaction vanishes.
+Therefore the decay width can be expressed by (\ref{Gamma}), but the external outgoing wave for chargeless particles with $\chi=0$ is given by the spherical Hankel function $H^{(+)}_l(0,\rho)/\rho\equiv h^{(+)}_l(\rho)$ and describes the neutron motion at large distances, where the nuclear interaction vanishes.